digitalnsw/research-help/challenges/index.md

 <button class="au-btn"> I've experienced this one </button> <button class="au-btn"> I'd like to up vote this one </button>

 Time.
 There’s never enough time to do the research.
-Stakeholders often don’t understand how much time is requiredTiming.
+Stakeholders often don’t understand how much time is required to do research and make sense of the findings.

+<button class="au-btn"> I've experienced this one </button> <button class="au-btn"> I'd like to up vote this one </button>

+Timing.
 The timing of the research, and the findings is not always right.
 Sometimes its too late, other times its too early.

+<button class="au-btn"> I've experienced this one </button> <button class="au-btn"> I'd like to up vote this one </button>

+Recruitment.
+Its hard to recruit the right users, or any users at all sometimes.
+People don't see how much work recruitment is because its usually done by a recruitment firm.

 <button class="au-btn"> I've experienced this one </button> <button class="au-btn"> I'd like to up vote this one </button>